ninjamonkey198206/T-RMM-PFSense-HAProxy-config/README.md

 Copy the api acl.
 Change the Name to **mesh**, and the Value field to the FQDN for mesh into the Value field (eg, mesh.example.com).

+Copy the api acl.
+Change the Name to **api-ws**, set the Expression to **Host contains**, and the Value field to the FQDN for api into the Value field (eg, api.example.com).

 Scroll down to the Actions area of the section and click the down arrow to create a new action.
 In the Action field, select **Use Backend**, select the rmm backend you created earlier, and enter **rmm** into the Condition acl names field.

+Copy the rmm action you just created, change the Condition acl name to **nats-websocket api-ws**, and change the backend to the rmm-websocket backend (eg, rmm.example.com-websocket).

-Copy the rmm action you just created, and change the Condition acl name to **api**.
+Copy the initial rmm action you created, and change the Condition acl name to **api**.

 Create a new action.
 In the Action field, select **Use Backend**, select the mesh websockets backend, and enter **is_websocket mesh** into the Condition acl names field.